A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems

 \subsection{Attacking Tools}

-Many tools~\cite{hacking_book}~\cite{RefWorks:doc:5ae86fb0e4b0c16216f56b55} have been developed to initiate different attacks.
-Figure~\ref{tools-examples} show the main tools classified by the attacks they are used for.
-This can be used by researchers when building an IDS for a specific threat, then the associated tools are the ones of interest.
-For example, for an IDS classifying impersonation attacks, Caffe-Latte, Hirte, EvilTwin and Cain and Abel are the ones to check.
-Yaga and SQL attack are used for U2R and so on.
+Many tools~\cite{hacking_book}~\cite{RefWorks:doc:5ae86fb0e4b0c16216f56b55} have been developed to initiate different attacks. \figurename~\ref{tools-examples} shows the main tools classified by the attacks they are used for.
+This can be used by researchers when building an IDS for a specific threat, then the associated tools are ones of interest.
+For example, for an IDS classifying impersonation attacks, Caffe-Latte, Hirte, EvilTwin and Cain and Abel are tools to check.
+Yaga and SQL attacks are tools used for U2R and so on.